 Katherine Foy is trans.
-I will be voting for her.
+I voted for her.
 Here is her twitter.

 She answered the hate-group’s question, “My position is not up for debate, any more than my womanhood is.
 My feminism has no room for transphobia or trans-exclusion.”
 She treated it with the contempt it deserved.

-I will be voting for her.
+Kaz Self is trans.
+I voted for her.
 She is vice-chair of Trans Pride South West, and has arranged a number of protests to support trans rights in the last 3 years:-

 July 2020 – College Green